-Of the 29 Perth Metropolitan Councils, the member Councils represent an estimated 619% of all households leaving approximately 8193% of the market remaining across the region (Appendix C).
+Of the 29 Perth Metropolitan Councils, the member Councils represent an estimated 19% of all households leaving approximately 81% of the market remaining across the region (Appendix C).
+It is unlikely that the anticipated market share would change substantially, other than future population increase/decrease across the Perth Metropolitan Councils.